CameronNemo/brillo/README.md

     make
     sudo make install

 A full install, including the man page, polkit action, udev rule, and apparmor profile in addition to the binary:

     make dist
     sudo make install-dist

-> Note: the Makefile uses `PREFIX` and `DESTDIR` variables to build the installation path.
-If specified, they should be consistent between each command.
+> Note: the Makefile uses the `PREFIX` and `DESTDIR` variables to compose the
+> installation path.
+If set, they should be consistent for each make target.

 Unpriveleged Access
 -------------------